lsdev/LiteStep/docs/readme.txt

  - Removed !gather bang command proxy for VWM modules (all current VWM modules now implement that function internally).

- - Changed bang !alert messagebox caption to "!Alert Litestep" to make apparent what generated the messagebox.

- - Default all platform variables (eg. "WinNT") to "false" prior to setting conditional to "true".

- - Command line !bang handler now allows running LS instance to set foreground window.

- - Fixed !about bang command from launching concurrent AboutBox instances.

- - Fixed LS logo not showing in about box.
-Moved logo to the left.

  - Improvements to LSAutoHideModules.

- - $CompileDate$ now has the full compileTime string as shown in the !about box.

 -- FINAL WORDS -----------------------------------------------------------------